pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ## Considerations

-All command line options passed when using the JSON app declaration will be dropped i.e.
+- All command line options passed when using the JSON app declaration will be dropped i.e.

+- You can start as many JSON app declarations as you want.

 ```bash
 $ cat node-app-1.json